 Skunks are fuzzy-looking, adorable critters.
 But, their appearance has nothing to do with the problems they can create for homeowners by invading their properties.
 They like to make their dens in holes underground as they are excellent diggers.
 If you discover a skunk living under your deck or shed between April and September, you’d best assume it’s a mother with babies.
-When looking to get rid of skunks, ALWAYS call the professionals because you don’t want to orphan the babies or provoke the mother into spraying you by attempting a DIY approach.
+When looking to get rid of skunks, always call the professionals because you don’t want to orphan the babies or provoke the mother into spraying you by attempting a DIY approach.

-Skunks like to make their den below structures like decks, porches and sheds because they feel safe and protected from predators and the elements.
-If they’ve dug a hole underneath a structure, opening up the space up entirely by removing deck boards or decorative skirting can go a long way toward making the space place feel less secure for skunks.
+Skunks like to make their dens below structures like decks, porches and sheds because they feel safe and protected from predators and the elements.
+If they’ve dug a hole underneath a structure, opening up the space up entirely by removing deck boards or decorative skirting can go a long way toward making the space feel less secure for skunks.

-Allowing more wind, rain and sunlight in will likely may encourage a mother skunk to relocate herself and her babies to one of her other den sites in the area that is more secure.
+Allowing more wind, rain and sunlight will likely encourage a mother skunk to relocate herself and her babies to one of her other den sites in the area that is more secure.
 Leaving things wide open might not be a long-term solution or practical but it may help to remove the skunks.
-Once they’re gone you will have to secure entire structure down the smallest hole to prevent re-entry.
+Once they’re gone you will have to secure the entire structure down the smallest hole to prevent re-entry.

 Another way you can try to persuade them to leave your property is to get a radio, tune it to a talk station and place it near the entrance of the skunk den.
 It is very important not to tune the radio to a music station – music means nothing to skunks, but they find the sound of human voices to be threatening.